Regiden/RadicalFishEngine_OLD/_RadicalFishGDX/src/de/radicalfish/debug/README.md

 app.setDebugCallBack(MyDebugClass);
 ```
 The Interface forces the implementation to use the methods provided by the [Game][5] Interface.
 All methods will be called after the game methods are called by the game container.
 This way you always get a clean state from the game to debug.
-Note that all methods are only called if the type of the application is Deskop.
+Note that all methods are only called if the type of the application is Desktop.
 Otherwise setting a callback will be ignored.

 The Implementation of the DebugCallback should run in the Desktop version of the game to access the Debug project.
-With this you have a powerfull debugging tool (especially is you use a [GameContext ][7]).
+With this you have a powerful debugging tool (especially is you use a [GameContext ][7]).

 [1]: https://github.com/Regiden/RadicalFishEngine/blob/master/_RadicalFishGDX/src/de/radicalfish/debug/Logger.java